How Much Does a Metal Roof Cost? Overview

-Lower-end materials, like steel and aluminum, fall into the more affordable end of this range and may even cost less than $7 per square foot.
-Higher-end options, such as copper, can exceed $29 per square foot.
+Lower-cost materials, like steel and aluminum, may cost less than $7 per square foot.
+Higher-end materials, such as copper, can exceed $29 per square foot.
+Additionally, corrugated roofs are usually the most affordable style, followed by standing seam roofs.
+Metal shingles and stone-coated metal roofs typically cost more.

 Cost By Roof Size